Search Programs

 In addition to a love of animals and empathy, vet techs typically have strong backgrounds in science with high marks in classes such as biology, physiology (if offered), and chemistry.
 Due to the hands-on lab work involved in many vet tech positions, students must be comfortable handling sensitive scientific instruments, conducting tests, and interpreting results.
 Some people at this stage may find it helpful to volunteer in animal clinics, shelters, or other facilities handling furry, feathered, or scaly-skinned patients.

-Step 2: Complete an accredited degree program in veterinary technology or animal science (2-4 years).
+Step 2: Complete an accredited degree program in veterinary technology or animal science (two to four years).
 Regardless of one’s state of residence, it’s advisable to seek out an associate or bachelor’s program accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), a branch of the American Veterinary Medical Association (AVMA).
 The CVTEA evaluates a program’s comprehensiveness of curricula, student outcomes, quality of facilities, finances, and admissions processes.

 Admissions committees at CVTEA-accredited programs generally call for official high school transcripts (with coursework specified above); official test scores (SAT or ACT, and TOEFL for non-native speakers of English); undergoing a background check; providing proof of immunizations and health insurance; and paying an application fee.
 Some more competitive programs may call for veterinary experience, letters of recommendation, or candidate interviews.